KALMUS-Color-Toolkit/KALMUS/README.md

 # Citation
 [![status](https://joss.theoj.org/papers/f7a87aac389fc3cd02807d5fad6ebf50/status.svg)](https://joss.theoj.org/papers/f7a87aac389fc3cd02807d5fad6ebf50)

-If you find our software is useful in your work, please cite our paper that describes the usage of KALMUS in the computational analysis of colors in films.
+If you find our software is useful in your work, please cite our paper that describes the usage of KALMUS in the analysis of film colors.
 DOI: [https://doi.org/10.21105/joss.03156](https://doi.org/10.21105/joss.03156)

 > Chen et al., (2021).
 KALMUS: tools for color analysis of films.
 Journal of Open Source Software, 6(61), 3156, https://doi.org/10.21105/joss.03156